RangerMauve/webrun/README.md

 The goal is to make code that works in browsers first, but can run in Node by using this loader.

-As such, the modules won't have access to node builtins.
+You can `import` builtin node modules, but modules installed through NPM are no longer supported because it would require the funky `mjs` stuff we have in node now.

 **Warning:** this is a huge hack and is probably very inefficient.
 Use at your own risk!